The Google Nest 3.0 smart learning thermostat has been installed in our home since 2015, sensing and learning our heating habits.

 Symbols at the end of each day - shown in a current month calendar arrangement - let you know whether your adjustments caused energy usage above your average, or that Auto-Away assisted in below average consumption.
 You'll get the Leaf symbol for the day on the opposite side if consumption is low - great to keep an eye on to try and keep your bills lower.
 It's almost like a bit of a game.

-When it comes to intelligent heating solutions the Nest Learning Thermostat is the best looking of the bunch that we've seen.
-Sorry Tado, Honeywell, Hive, et al - even though all of these allow you to control your heating from anywhere you are in the world (with a signal/Wi-Fi anyway) - but Nest 3.0 is elegant looking, easy to use, and we like how responsive the new Farsight sensitivity is in responding to motion.
+When it comes to intelligent heating solutions the Nest Learning Thermostat 3.0 is the best looking of the bunch that we've seen.
+Sorry Tado, Honeywell, Hive, et al - even though all of these allow you to control your heating from anywhere you are in the world (with a signal/Wi-Fi anyway) - the Nest 3.0 is elegant looking, easy to use, and we like how responsive the new Farsight sensitivity is in responding to motion.

-It's that last part that helps Nest 3.0 smooth out its predecessor's issues and integrate better with Nest Cam and other Works with Nest products.
+It's that last part that helps Nest 3.0 smooth out its predecessor's issues and integrate better with other Google Nest devices like Nest Cam.
 Sure there's still no zone controls (well, they're limited to one thermostat per boiler should you operate more than one; there aren't individual radiator controller options like with Honeywell Evohome) but that's about all that's now missing.

-When it comes to central heating control, and keeping one eye on economical spending, the Nest Learning Thermostat is a clever little package.
+When it comes to central heating control, and keeping one eye on economical spending, the Nest Learning Thermostat 3.0 is a clever little package.
 Easy to install and manage, with the potential to save energy and therefore money, it's a choice option for a modern thermostat.
 It's already got better through updates - and having seen such improvements the idea of yet more improvements means it'll only get more intelligent in the future.